 Canon G1 X III

 Just like with the last matchup, both these contenders are large sensor compact cameras that are ranked among the top in their class.
-The price is more evenly matched up here, however, so this should be interesting.

 The Canon G1 X III and the Fujifilm X100F both offer 24 MP sensors, 3’’ LCD screens, and electronic viewfinders.
 Both cameras offer 1920 x 1080 video resolution and time-lapse recording functions, as well as manual focus and exposure.
 Additionally, each supports RAW footage and has built-in wireless capabilities.
 Both feature a built-in flash and hot shoe.